 Few of us would actively choose to let our state government take charge of our property and make critical decisions about our minor children.
 But by leaving this important task of adulthood undone, you are doing just that.

 Don’t take a chance with something so important.
-If you need help creating a Will that makes your intentions clear, contact a Connecticut estate-planning attorney for help.
+If you need help creating a Will that makes your intentions clear, contact us for help.

 Create Your Last Will and Testament: Your Child With Special Needs Deserves It

 Looking Out for Your Grandkids – 4 Estate Planning Steps for New Parents